bahremsd/itutextemplates/README.md

 ## Homework

+This LaTeX template is designed to help ITU students organize their homework submissions in a professional and structured manner.
+It provides an easy-to-read layout for mathematical computations, problem-solving, and various scientific notations, making it ideal for technical assignments.

+The template includes sections dedicated to each problem and its solution, as well as a title page for clear and concise presentation.

+To use the template, simply modify the `main.tex` file directly.

 | Cover       |  Inside |
 :----------------:|:---------------------:
 ![image](readme_pics/homework/cover.png) | ![image](readme_pics/homework/inside.png)

 ## Internship Report

+This document is an internship report template for Istanbul Technical University (ITU), designed to follow the official formatting guidelines for internship reports.
+It includes sections for student and institution information, a detailed table of contents, and placeholders for the report content.
+The structure is highly customizable to accommodate various fields of study.

+To use the template, simply modify the `main.tex` file directly.

 |   Cover  |  Table of Contents |  Appendix - A |
 :----------------:|----------------:|:---------------------: